NewToolAI/docapi/README_en.md

 \[ [中文](README.md) | English \]

-DocAPI is a Python package that leverages LLMs to automatically generate API documentation, supporting both Flask and Django frameworks.
+DocAPI is a Python package that automatically generates API documentation using LLMs.
+It currently supports Flask and Django frameworks.

 ## Notice